 One thing that strikes me quite strongly, reading and writing about Africa, is the depth to which false perceptions of Africa have sunk in our collective subconscious.
 While I think it is forgivable for people whose only experience of Africa is aid adverts with awfully malnourished children and news bulletins featuring some rabid warlord spouting maledictions – this delusion of utter dependence should not be replicated by Africans.
-This is why we have autobiographies and biographies.
+This is why we have autobiographies and then we also have biographies.
 The person describing herself has greater insight than the person retelling the tale.
 A self-portrait is not a caricature.
 We Africans have flipped the script.
 We have reproduced the caricature in our understanding of ourselves, in telling our stories and understanding the heart of Africa.
 We have replaced the cradle of life with a heart of darkness.
 So I have a 5-step solution of questions for self-reflection.
 We need to begin thinking and fast.

 1. What is Africa?
 Africans need to revisit how Africa is defined.
 Take a step back from all that has been said, especially by the media.
 Read the works of Africans.
 Look at the Africa around you.
 If possible step out of where you live.
 Visit another African country.
 Visit a city far away from you.
 Read African history.
 Africa is not the few unscrupulous leaders we have.
-Africa is not lions in the Savannah or gorillas in the midst.
+Africa is not lions in the Savannah or gorillas in the mist.
 Africa is her people.
 Africa has always been her people.
 Will always be her people.
 The stolen and the left behind.
 So look at her people.
 Africa is an eternal thought in the mind of God.
 There was always Africa.
 Before she was called Africa.
-Before the invention of Africa has the home of negativity.
+Before the invention of Africa as the home of negativity.
 Ignore the countries/states.
-While I am not in favour of the breakup of states, we must remember that nation-states are made, not imagined.
-The states in Africa were imagined by people who never set foot on our tropical shores.
+While I am not in favour of the breakup of states, we must remember that our nation-states were made.
+The states in Africa were imagined by people who never set foot on Africa’s shores.
 Imagine Africa beyond the lines on the ground intentionally drawn to dehumanise.
 Obama once said ‘The worst thing that colonialism did was to cloud our view of our past.’
 We need to claim our identity as Africans and divorce this quest from a merely political one of self-determination of colonial afterthoughts.
 It is a quest of liberation.
-We have bought into thinking we can truly be what we should be by ensuring our ‘brothers’ place in political office.
+We have bought into thinking we can only truly be what we should be, by ensuring our ‘brothers’ place in political office.
 How’s that working for you thus far?
 Go and explore, and think what it means to be African.What is Africa?

 2. Colonisation and the Sense of Inferiority (Why Decolonisation Matters): Now I really do hate to bang on about colonialism.
 Really.
 However, let us say as an analogy, someone scratched you with a sharp nail.
 Then went away.
 The scratch becomes septic because the wound is not cleaned, because the damage is not understood.
 Do we say the scratch is in the past and fail to treat the wound?
 By no means!
 We may forgo pursuit of the culprit.
 If we wanted to do so.
 We may refrain from a lengthy and arduous litigation, if we wanted to do so.
 But it is foolishness to deny existence of the wound.
 We do not say the wound does not exist because it makes people uncomfortable.
-Make no mistake colonialism is a wound on the psyche and insult to the soul, a generational offence that lingers unacknowledged on the edges of our subconscious.
-And it the centre of our hearts.
+Colonialism is a wound on the psyche and insult to the soul, a generational offence that lingers unacknowledged on the edges of our subconscious.
+And it sits at the centre of our hearts.
+Questioning.

 Patrice Lumumba of Congo is famed to have supposedly said to the departing Belgian colonists ‘Nous ne somme plus vos singes [or macaques].’ (“We are no longer your monkeys).
 But we must remember that words are cheap.
 Attitudes and actions in the present need to change.
 Declaring that colonisation is ended is not the same thing as ending it.
 Decolonisation matters.
 Still.
 This is not yet uhuru.
 Not yet.

 3. Self-knowledge or Who We Are: So how do we change actions and attitudes of Africans?
 The first step to changing attitudes is self-knowledge.
 Decolonisation has to start with the mind.
 A mind that is not self-aware cannot be decolonised.
 Africans, I believe, have a problem with self-awareness and self-knowledge, especially as concerns the nature of that self-knowledge.
 Arundhati Roy talks about the psychology of globalization thus:

 ‘It’s like the psychology of a battered woman being faced with her husband again and being asked to trust him again.
 That’s what is happening.
 We are being asked by the countries that invented nuclear weapons and chemical weapons and apartheid and modern slavery and racism – countries that have perfected the gentle art of genocide, that colonized other people for centuries – to trust them when they say that they believe in a level playing field and the equitable distribution of resources and in a better world.
 It seems comical that we should even consider that they really mean what they say.’